Jennifer S. Brodbelt: Awards

 She was awarded the Agnes Fay Morgan Research Award in 1995.
 In 2019, Brodbelt received the Frank H. Field and Joe L. Franklin Award for Outstanding Achievement in Mass Spectrometry from the American Chemical Society.
+In 2023, she was named one of the "Mentors and Educators" in the Power List by the Analytical Scientist.
+In 2024, she was awarded the Thomson Medal by the International Mass Spectrometry Foundation.